* Hokkaido Electric tumbles after powerful quake

 By Ayai Tomisawa

-TOKYO, Sept 6 (Reuters) - Japan's Nikkei fell on Thursday on the back of broad weakness in global equities, while investors awaited damage assessments after a powerful earthquake in Hokkaido, the latest in a series of natural disasters to hit the country this year.
+TOKYO, Sept 6 (Reuters) - Japan's Nikkei fell on Thursday as tech shares were pressured by losses in their U.S. peers overnight and as investors awaited damage assessments after a powerful earthquake in Hokkaido, the latest in a series of natural disasters to hit the country this year.

 At least one person was killed and 32 were missing after the 6.7 magnitude quake paralysed the northern island, triggering landslides and knocking out power to its 5.3 million residents.
 A nuclear plant, which had been shut, lost power but no radiation incidents were reported.

-Hokkaido Electric Power Co tumbled 6.4 percent after it said it conducted an emergency shutdown of all its fossil fuel-fired power plants following the quake.
-Tourism-related stocks were also under pressure, with travel agency operator H.I.S. sliding 3.4 percent.
+Hokkaido Electric Power Co tumbled more than 5 percent after it said it conducted an emergency shutdown of all its fossil fuel-fired power plants after the quake.
+Tourism-related stocks were also under pressure.

 "On top of a typhoon early this week hitting the Kansai region, the earthquake is stoking concerns of a possible fall in inbound tourism demand and potential damage to businesses," said Shogo Maekawa, a global market strategist at JPMorgan Asset Management.